viviennez/codepath-prework/README.md

 This is a pre-work for codepath ios for designer bootcamp.
 The project is done in Xcode using swift for iPhone 5.

-How many hours did it take to complete?
- * About 2 hours - I was playing around with the configuration and animation.
+ * It takes about 2 hours to complete including watching the video - I was also playing around with the configuration and animation.

 Completed user stories: